AsyncDisplayKit/Documentation/docs/_docs/control-node.md

 nextPage: scroll-node.html
 ---

-<code>ASControlNode</code> is the ASDK equivalent to <code>UIControl</code>.
-You don't create instances of <code>ASControlNode</code> directly.
+`ASControlNode` is the ASDK equivalent to `UIControl`.
+You don't create instances of `ASControlNode` directly.
 Instead, you can use it as a subclassing point when creating controls of your own.
-In fact, <a href = "/docs/text-node.html">ASTextNode</a>, <a href = "/docs/image-node.html">ASImageNode</a>, <a href = "/docs/video-node.html">ASVideoNode</a> and <a href = "/docs/map-node.html">ASMapNode</a> are all subclasses of <code>ASControlNode</code>.
+In fact, <a href = "/docs/text-node.html">ASTextNode</a>, <a href = "/docs/image-node.html">ASImageNode</a>, <a href = "/docs/video-node.html">ASVideoNode</a> and <a href = "/docs/map-node.html">ASMapNode</a> are all subclasses of `ASControlNode`.

 This fact is especially useful when it comes to image and text nodes.
-Having the ability to add target-action pairs means that you can use any text or image node as a button without having to rely on creating gesture recognizers, as you would with text in UIKit, or creating extraneous views as you might when using <code>UIButton</code>.
+Having the ability to add target-action pairs means that you can use any text or image node as a button without having to rely on creating gesture recognizers, as you would with text in UIKit, or creating extraneous views as you might when using `UIButton`.

 ### Control State

-Like <code>UIControl</code>, <code>ASControlNode</code> has a state which defines its appearance and ability to support user interactions.
-Its state can be one of any state defined by <code>ASControlState</code>.
+Like `UIControl`, `ASControlNode` has a state which defines its appearance and ability to support user interactions.
+Its state can be one of any state defined by `ASControlState`.

 <div class = "highlight-group">
 <span class="language-toggle"><a data-lang="objective-c" class = "active objcButton">Objective-C</a></span>